Southern Comfort: Easy Homemade Chicken and Dumplings Recipe

 As you drop the biscuit pieces in, space them out around in the pan and move them around with a wooden spoon.

-By the way, did you know that placing a wooden spoon in the pan will help keep it from boiling over?
+Did you know that placing a wooden spoon in the pan will help keep it from boiling over?
 Try it!

 Watch the pan closely during this time and stir gently.
 Our grandchildren like the dumplings to be big.
 Well, what they say is we like chicken and dumplings with big balls….I know…they are teenagers.